johntfoster/bspline/README.md

 ## Old method

-Copy the `.py` files next to your source code, or leave them in this directory and call it as a module.
+Copy `bspline.py` and `splinelab.py` files from the `bspline` subdirectory next to your source code, or leave them there and call it as a module.

 # Tested on